usnistgov/striqt/README.md

 This is a collection of python scripts packaged with underlying libraries for GPU-accelerated real-time RF environmental monitoring with support for software-defined radios.
 Baseband signal processing may be performed interchangeably on either CPU or CUDA GPUs.

-### Tooling ecosystem and compatibility
-Python abstraction libraries like `SoapySDR` and `Array API` are used to minimize development time across different radio and compute hardware.
-* Low-level DSP is based on [iqwaveform](https://github.com/dgkuester/iqwaveform)
-* The [python array API](https://data-apis.org/array-api/latest/) is used to access `numpy` or `cupy` interchangeably
-* Interactive datasets are built and serialized to disk with [xarray](https://docs.xarray.dev/en/stable/)

-### Development status
-This is alpha software.
-The API changes frequently without warning.
+## Usage

-### Environment setup
+### Environment installation
 The source code layout is oriented toward execution of notebooks or scripts in conda environments.
+Several variants of a `flex-spectrum-sensor` environment are provided here, targeted at different host computing environments.

-The following setup procedure creates a python environment tailored based on hardware.
-This includes an editable install of the internal python modules implemented in `src/`.
+Each environment incorporates an editable install of the internal python modules implemented in `src/`, and installs .
 The only supported version of python is 3.9, in order to accommodate broad CUDA platform support.

 1. Ensure that `conda` is installed (or `mamba`/`micromamba`, substituted in what follows)
 2. Clone this repository